 Beyoncé has a string of awards to her name including several Grammy’s, BET awards and various MTV ones.

 Katheryn Hudson was born in Santa Barbara, California to parents who are both pastors.

-She started taking voice lessons at the age of 9 and learnt to play the guitar at age 13.
-Realising that she wanted to pursue a musical career, her Mom accompanied her to Nashville on several occasions for the recording of a gospel album.
-Unfortunately the company went bankrupt shortly after and the album did not reach a lot of ears.
+She started taking voice lessons at the age of 9 and learned to play the guitar at age 13.
+Realizing that she wanted to pursue a musical career, her Mom accompanied her to Nashville on several occasions for the recording of a gospel album.
+Unfortunately, the company went bankrupt shortly after and the album did not reach a lot of ears.

 More recently, Katy has been working Los Angelos based vocal coach Eric Vetro.
 Some of his other students include Ariana Grande and Meghan Trainor.